 This is the crucial moment where you make the bird's movement change over time by using a value instead of a static number.
-Tap the bubble in "Change Y by" to get to your values.
+Tap the bubble in "Change Y by" to access your values.

-1.5 Make "Bird UpDown" decrease forever
+1.5 Make "Bird Up-down" decrease forever

-When the play button is tapped
+When game starts

+🧮 Fall

-E Fall Repeat Forever
+Repeat Forever

-📃 Change Y by 🤐 Bird Up-down
+📄 Change Y by 🛃 Bird Up-down

-📃 Increase Value 🥰 Bird Up-down by -4
+📄 Increase Value 🕌 Bird Up-down by  -4

-End

-End

-Note: we found changing "BirdUpDown" by -4 to work well.
+Note: we found changing "Bird Up-down" by -4 to work well.
 Encourage students to experiment with this number.

-1.6 Edit falling rule: Add a little rotation and some speed
+1.6 Edit falling code: Add a little rotation and some speed